-TABLE 5-53

-Water Supply and Return Flow Alternative

-Environmental Impact Comparison Summary: Soils

-Alternative Soils Water Supply Lake Michigan (City of Milwaukee) No adverse impact Lake Michigan (City of Oak Creek) No adverse impact Lake Michigan (City of Racine) No adverse impact Return Flow Alternatives for Lake Michigan Water Supplies Underwood Creek to Lake Michigan No adverse impact
+TABLE 5-51 Water Supply and Return Flow Alternative Environmental Impact Comparison Summary ary: Soils Alternative Soils Water Supply Lake Michigan (City of Oak Creek) Alignment 2 No adverse impact Return Flow Alternatives for Lake M lichigan Water Supplies Root River to Lake Michigan Alignment 2 No adverse impact

-There would be no significant aboveground structures with this route and thus insignificant impacts to prime farmland.
+There would be no significant aboveground structures other than a return flow pump station in a previously disturbed area at the Waukesha WWTP.
+This route thus has insignificant impacts to prime farmland.
 Consequently, there would be no adverse impacts.